Kyokaz/Kyokaz-s-Toolbox/README.md

 3. Select the Python file and enable the add-on

 # How to Use
-The toggle button should appear on the side panel (N-Panel) in Timeline Editor, Action Editor, Graph Editor, Dope Sheet Editor, and Viewport Editor 'Tool' Panel.
+The toggle button should appear on the side panel (N-Panel) in Timeline Editor, Action Editor, Graph Editor, Dope Sheet Editor, and Viewport Editor 'Toolbox' Panel.
+Animation Tools can be found in animation related quick panels (Timeline Editor, Action Editor, Graph Editor, Dope Sheet Editor).
+Quick Camera and Render Tools can be found in Toolbox Panel (Can be turned off) or in Scene Properties.

 ## Disclaimer
-This code was written with the help of ChatGPT, I'm not fully familiar with Python coding yet (planning to learn more once I graduate), so if you have any suggestions on how to make this better, please let me know!
+This code was written with the help of Claude.AI, I'm not fully familiar with Python coding yet (planning to learn more once I graduate), so if you have any suggestions on how to make this better, please let me know!